delegate365/GovernanceToolkit365/API-provision-group.md

 }
 ~~~~

+If you do not want to add any members in this step, provide an empty array: *"memberUPNs": []*.
+You have to provide at least one owner in the **ownerUPNs** array ["owner@mytenant.com"].

 [![link](./images/api-6.png)](./images/api-6.png "Click to enlarge")

-If **createTeam** is **true** you have to provide at least one owner addtionially in the **ownerUPNs** array ["UPN1"].

-**API results**
+## API results

-- The request can take from some seconds to 2 minutes, depending on the availability of the GT365 API.
+- The request can take from some seconds to 2 minutes, depending on the workload of the Microsoft 365 API.
 You will receive a HTTP status message after the operation has been completed.
 - You get back a HTTP status code and a JSON message informing about the new group or any error message.

 In case the provisioning was successful, you get back a result with a **HTTP status code 201 Created**.
 For a Group, the result delivers the new Group *id* and the *displayName* as here.